 If the turn signal indicator lights (green lights) on the instrument panel flash faster than normal, a front or rear turn signal bulb is burned out.
-See "Replacing light bulbs" in Chapter 7-3.

 Emergency flashers

 To turn on the emergency flashers, push the switch.

 All the turn signal lights will flash.
 To turn them off, push the switch once again.